 During our second city trip to Malmö, where we focused on sustainability and queer friendliness before the World Pride in 2021, we visited the sauna on a hot summer day.
-And we were able to experience, why the Kallbadhus has the reputation of being almost a gay sauna.
+And we could experience, why the Kallbadhus has the reputation of being a sauna where local gay men like to meet, hang out and enjoy the sun.
 However, the view over the Baltic Sea in the gay section of the outdoor area with all the attractive Swedish gay men’s bodies was quite enjoyable.
-Enjoy our photos and tips of the Swedish sauna Ribersborgs Kallbadhus, and we are convinced to inspire you for a sexy day trip to Malmö’s almost gay sauna with our Couple of Men review.
+Enjoy our photos and tips of the Swedish sauna Ribersborgs Kallbadhus, and we are convinced to inspire you for a sexy day trip to Malmö’s most popular sauna with our Couple of Men review.

 A Swedish Sauna – A Gay Hotspot in Malmö